Pay Guides

 Casual conversion

-If a casual employee works consistent hours and has been at the company for at least a year, they could be eligible to become permanent.
+If a casual employee no longer meets the definition of casual employment and has been at the company for at least six months (12 months for non-small businesses), they could be eligible to become permanent.
 Recent changes to Australian Law give employees the right to request casual conversion in some circumstances.
 The process is quite complicated, and for a full guide, you should look at Tanda’s breakdown of the issue.

 The Clerks Private Sector Award includes casual conversion and you should take this into account when designing your roster.
 If someone becomes a permanent (part-time or full-time) employee, they get entitlements.
 This includes things like annual leave and personal leave, which could have an effect on the business.
 Check out Tanda’s full guide to Casual Conversion here.